Bayesian inference in high-dimensional models: Appendix

 Denoting by $\mathbb{X}$ the $n \times p$ data matrix corresponding to a random sample from a Gaussian distribution $\mathrm{N}_p({0},\Omega^{-1})$, conditional on a specific graph $G$, the posterior density $p(\Omega \mid \mathbb{X}, G)$ of $\Omega$ is given by

 where $S_n = \mathbb{X}\mathbb{X}^T.$

 Carvalho et al. \cite{carvalho2007simulation} proposed a sampler for the hyper inverse-Wishart distribution corresponding to a decomposable graph based on distributions of submatrices of the covariance matrix $\Sigma$.
-Samples taken from the hyper inverse-Wishart can be inverted to get samples from the corresponding G-Wishart distribution.
+Samples drawn from the hyper-inverse-Wishart distribution can be inverted to obtain samples from the corresponding G-Wishart distribution.

 Rajaratnam et al. \cite{rajaratnam2008flexible} provided a closed form expression of the posterior mean $\mathrm{E}(\Omega \mid S_n)$ of $\Omega$ with a $\mathrm{W}_{\mathcal{P}_G}$-Wishart prior as